Menu

 What is integrative mental health?

 Integrative mental health incorporates a whole-person approach to treating those with acute and chronic mental health disorders.
-Saybrook University’s Ph.D. in Mind-Body Medicine: Integrative Mental Health Specialization doctoral program includes interdisciplinary coursework in such fields as clinical psychopharmacology, neuroscience, psychotherapy, spirituality, and more.
+Saybrook University’s online Ph.D. in Mind-Body Medicine: Integrative Mental Health Specialization doctoral program includes interdisciplinary coursework in such fields as clinical psychopharmacology, neuroscience, psychotherapy, spirituality, and more.

 ×